-- Amateur golfers (current Handicap Factor not to exceed 0.0) who are members of clubs belonging to Golf Canada or clubs in other countries, which are in good standing with their respective associations.
+2. Amateur golfers (current Handicap Factor not to exceed 2.0) who are members of Golf Canada or in good standing with their respective association.

-Regional Qualifying Competitions: 18 holes stroke play with the low qualifier at each site receiving an exemption directly into the 2013 RBC Canadian Open field provided a minimum of 100 competitors participate at each site.
-Up to the next top 15% of finishers at each regional qualifying competition are eligible to compete at Final Qualifying.
+Regional Qualifying Competitions: 18 holes stroke play with the low qualifier at each site receiving an exemption directly into the 2016 RBC Canadian Open field, provided a minimum of 100 competitors participate at each site.
+The top 15% of finishers, beyond the low qualifier, at each regional qualifying competition are eligible to compete at Final Qualifying.

 a) PGA TOUR members (not otherwise exempt)

-* For exempt players not competing in regional qualifying, Golf Canada must receive your application to play by 5:00 pm (EDT) on July 15
+* For exempt players not competing in regional qualifying AND players that finished in the top 15% at regional qualifying, Golf Canada must receive your application to play by 5:00 pm (EDT) on July 13.

 ENTRY FEE/DEADLINE PROCEDURE:

-- Starting times will be established by Golf Canada and will be posted at www.rbccanadianopen.com, within three (3) days of the competition.
+· Starting times will be established by Golf Canada and will be posted on this page within three (3) days of the competition.

 Note: Entry fee ($250 CAD or USD) is subject to $50 non-refundable administration charge.

-- A caddie may not wear traditionally designed spikes or shoes with conventional spikes (regardless of composition).
-Spikeless golf shoes are prohibited.
+3. A Smooth rubber sole shoes are required.
+Sandals, open toe shoes, and golf shoes with traditional metal or soft spikes are prohibited.
 Violation of this condition may result in the DISQUALIFICATION of the competitor.

-- Golf Canada's Rules of Golf will govern all play.
+1. Golf Canada Rules of Golf will govern all play.
 The Golf Canada Tournament Rules Committee shall have the final decision on all claims and disputes.
 The competition is deemed to have closed when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.

-The local Rule permitting use of distance-measuring devices will NOT be implemented at Golf Canada competitions during stipulated rounds.
-The use of such devices during the tournament constitutes a breach of Rule 14-3, the penalty for which is DISQUALIFICATION.
+The Local Rule permitting use of distance-measuring devices will NOT be implemented at RBC Canadian Open Regional or Final Qualifying competitions during stipulated rounds.
+The first breach would result in a penalty of two strokes; any subsequent breach would result in a penalty of DISQUALIFICATION.

 Junior Code of Conduct

 Please read, understand and be aware of the Junior Code of Conduct.
-It is available on the Golf Canada website.
+It is available on the Golf Canada website (www.golfcanada.ca/policies).

 Parent Code of Conduct

 Please read, understand and be aware of the Parent Code of Conduct.
-It is available on the Golf Canada website.
+It is available on the Golf Canada website (www.golfcanada.ca/policies).